 EMU faculty and staff care about the integrity of their own work and the work of their students.
 They create assignments that promote interpretative thinking and work intentionally with students during the learning process.
 Honesty, trust, fairness, respect, and responsibility are characteristics of a community that is active in loving mercy and doing justice.
 EMU defines plagiarism as occurring when a person presents as one's own someone else's language, ideas, or other original (not common-knowledge) material without acknowledging its source (Adapted from the Council of Writing Program Administrators).
 This course will apply EMU's AIP to any events of academic dishonesty.
-For more information see https://emu.edu/cms-links/writing-program/docs/Student Academic Integrity Policy.BB.9-16.pdf.
-If you have doubts about what is appropriate, one useful website is https://www.indiana.edu/~academy/firstPrinciples/index.html.
+If you have doubts about what is appropriate, Indiana University's Plagiarism Tutorials and Tests may be a useful resource.